-- In case of technical problems with the online submission system, please contact your host institution (grant management/researchers' service), the National Contact Points for ERC at FFG (vlva.huber@ffg.at, lil.reif@ffg.at) or directly the Helpdesk: EC-FUNDING-TENDER-SERVICE-DESK@ec.europa.eu or +32 (2) 29 92222 - Information on how to use the online submission system is also available via the proposal submission service user manual: http://ec.europa.eu/research/participants/data/support/sep\usermanual.pdf - Please ensure that all the required supporting documents are obtained and submitted via the submission tool in time (Commitment letter of the Host Institution in the current template [older versions are not accepted], ethical issues annex [ethical self-assessment and any additional documents related to ethics], other supporting documents as applicable) - Also, please note the remark on "consent obtained" in the online forms ("other questions"): Please confirm that you (as PI) have the written consent of all participants on their involvement and the content of this proposal, as well as of any researcher mentioned in the proposal on their participation in the project (either as team member, collaborator, other PI or member of the advisory board).
-We may request you to provide proof of the written consent obtained at any time during the evaluation.\
+- In case of technical problems with the online submission system, please contact your host institution (grant management/researchers' service), or the National Contact Points for ERC at FFG (ylva.huber@ffg.at, lil.reif@ffg.at) or directly the Helpdesk: EC-FUNDING-TENDER-SERVICE-DESK@ec.europa.eu or +32 (2) 29 92222 - Information on how to use the online submission system is also available via the proposal submission service user manual: http://ec.europa.eu/research/participants/data/support/sep_usermanual.pdf - Please ensure that all the required supporting documents are obtained and submitted via the submission tool in time: Commitment letter of the Host Institution in the current template (older versions are not accepted), ethical issues annex (any documents related to ethics), other supporting documents as applicable - Also, please note the remark on "Consent obtained" in the online forms ("other questions"): Please confirm that you (as PI) have the written consent of all participants on their involvement and the content of this proposal, as well as of any researcher mentioned in the proposal on their participation in the project (either as team member, collaborator, other PI or member of the advisory board).
+We may request you to provide proof of the written consent obtained at any time during the evaluation.

-The written consents should however not be submitted with the application.
-Consent can e.g. be documented by an email by the participant, which is dated before the call deadline.
+The written consents should, however, not be submitted with the application.
+Consent can for instance be documented by an email by the participant, which is dated before the call deadline.